Full-timePublic Relations Certificate

 You will complete your practicum in weeks seven through nine of the PR program.
 Generally, you'll work Monday to Friday from 9 a.m. to 5 p.m.

 You will spend part of your second class in the public relations program reviewing best practices for choosing your practicum placement.

-The practicum coordinator will provide you with a list of companies that have approached us for practicum students (between five and 10 companies approach us each term).
+The practicum facilitator will provide you with a list of companies that have approached us for practicum students (between five and 10 companies approach us each term).
 Placements are available on a first-come, first-serve basis.

 You may choose from the opportunities we provide or find your own based on your professional interests, but please remember that you are entirely responsible for finding your own practicum.